Hero image

 (0)

-This Weimar Germany lesson on the Kapp Putsch of March 1920 investigates the causes, events and consequences of the rebellion.
+This Weimar Germany lesson on the terms of the 1919 Treaty of Versailles investigates the opinions and decisions made by the Big Three, the main terms and how they affected Germany.
 This download includes a fully editable powerpoint with all activities, instructions, clip links and worksheets/information sheets you need.
-It is differentiated 2/3 ways where possible with scaffolding and challenge options and is fully planned with plenty of activities for your students to complete including a starter, all clips and related tasks, think pair share discussion task, information sheet with conversion activity, source exam style question and a plenary.
+It is differentiated 2/3 ways where possible with scaffolding and challenge options and is fully planned with plenty of activities for your students to complete including a starter, all clips and related tasks, mini plenaries, think pair share activity, information sheet with table, factor linking activity, explain written exam style questions and two plenaries.
 Activities are planned to encourage thinking and discussion.
-This lesson can be used as a part of our growing bundles on ‘Weimar Germany’ and ‘Weimar & Nazi Germany’ which includes lessons on the Treaty of Versailles, Reichstag Fire & Enabling Act, Night of the Long Knives, Nazi Opposition and many others.
-Please take a look at our growing TES shop where you can find free or inexpensive lessons: https://www.tes.com/teaching-resources/shop/DiscoveringHistory If you are happy with your resource, PLEASE LEAVE US A REVIEW!
+This lesson can be used as a part of our growing bundles on ‘Weimar Germany’ and ‘Weimar & Nazi Germany’ which includes lessons on the Weimar Golden Age, Reichstag Fire & Enabling Act, Night of the Long Knives, Nazi Opposition and many others.
+Please take a look at our growing TES shop where you can find free or inexpensive lessons: https://www.tes.com/teaching-resources/shop/DiscoveringHistory If you are happy with your resource,** PLEASE LEAVE US A REVIEW**!
 If, by any chance, you encounter any issues with the resource, please email us at discoveringhistoryuk@gmail.com and we’ll try to solve them for you.
 We have a wide range of KS3 & GCSE History lessons on their way, please keep an eye out - follow our social media pages for freebies, new resources and interesting facts!
 Got a lesson suggestion?
 Or looking for something in particular?
 Email us!

 DiscoveringHistoryDiscoveringHistory